-The present study revealed that the application of growth hormone significantly influenced the growth of ornamental palm varieties, particularly in terms of nutrient uptake.
-The progressive increase in the height of the ornamental palms following the application of growth hormone reinforced the significance of exogenous plant growth regulators, particularly in enhancing growth, cell elongation, and division.
-The overall better performance of 0.6 ml/L throughout the study period revealed that this hormone concentration was optimal in enhancing the height of ornamental palms, while a decrease in the rate of growth was evident at higher hormone concentrations.
-This could be a result of the development of hormonal imbalance, which has been previously documented in ornamental plants, including woody species, where excessive application of growth hormone has been shown to decrease growth efficiency (Arteca, 2014; Taiz et al., 2015).
+The present study revealed that growth hormone application significantly influenced the growth of ornamental palm varieties, particularly nutrient uptake.
+The progressive increase in the height of enhancing ornamental palms following growth hormone application.
+This underscores the importance of exogenous plant growth regulators, particularly in promoting growth, cell elongation, and division.
+The overall better performance of 0.6 ml/L throughout the study period indicated that this hormone concentration was optimal for enhancing the height of ornamental palms, while a decrease in growth rate was evident at higher hormone concentrations.
+This could be a result of the development of a hormonal imbalance, which has been previously documented in ornamental plants, including woody species, where excessive application of growth hormone has been shown to decrease growth efficiency (Arteca, 2014; Taiz et al., 2015).
 The study revealed that varietal differences existed in the height of ornamental palms, with the queen palm showing greater height throughout the study period, thus revealing a higher level of intrinsic vigour and hormone sensitivity.
-This was in agreement with a previous study that revealed that the genetic constitution of a plant played a significant role in determining hormone sensitivity, particularly in palms and ornamental plants (Davies, 2010; Broschat and Moore, 2013).
+This was consistent with a previous study that found the genetic constitution of a plant played a significant role in determining hormone sensitivity, particularly in palms and ornamental plants (Davies, 2010; Broschat and Moore, 2013).
 On the contrary, the golden palm showed a delayed but significant height response at later growth stages.

-The number of leaves was also significantly increased by growth hormone treatment, with optimal effect observed at 0.6ml/l.
-Growth hormones stimulate meristematic growth and development of leaf primordia, which ultimately leads to increase in canopy cover and total leaf surface area.
+The number of leaves was also significantly increased by growth hormone treatment, with an optimal effect observed at 0.6 ml/l.
+Growth hormones stimulate meristematic growth and development of leaf primordia, which ultimately leads to an increase in canopy cover and total leaf surface area.
 The continuously higher number of leaves in queen palm showed a better genotype vigor and sensitivity to hormone stimulation, while lower production in fan palm could be attributed to their limitations on uptake and utilization of hormone due to morphological and physiological differences as confirmed by studies on other foliage ornamental plants (Davies, 2010; Hassan et al., 2018).

-Stem girth showed increasing response with growth hormone concentration.
-It suggests that plant growth hormones stimulated cambial activity leading to increase in the radial growth of stems.
+Stem girth showed a positive response to growth hormone concentration.
+It suggests that plant growth hormones stimulated cambial activity, leading to an increase in the radial growth of stems.
 0.6 ml/l was found to be optimal for increase in stem girth.
-Golden palm gave largest stem girth with pronounced effect, thus a strong response and higher mechanical stability, a general trend for palms and woody ornamental plants (Broschat and Moore, 2013).
+Golden palm gave the largest stem girth with pronounced effect, thus a strong response and higher mechanical stability, a general trend for palms and woody ornamental plants (Broschat and Moore, 2013).

 Nutrient uptake was significantly enhanced with growth hormone treatment.
 It is possible that hormonal treatment increased root system, membrane permeability and nutrient transporter activity of root system.
-Nitrogen and potassium showed linear increase with increase in hormonal concentration, whilephosphorus increased up to certain concentration beyond which it decreased.
+Nitrogen and potassium showed linear increase with increase in hormonal concentration, while phosphorus increased up to a certain concentration beyond which it decreased.
 Varietal response was distinct, Golden palm showed better N and P uptake while K accumulation was higher in fan palm.
-Significant variety and growth hormone interactions in growth and nutrient parameters indicated the significance of genotype specifichormonal application.
+Significant variation and growth hormone interactions in growth and nutrient parameters indicated the importance of genotype-specific hormonal application.

 Conclusion and Recommendations